-Key factors to convert a garage: costs, climate control, property value & local zoning
+Key factors to convert a garage into living space: costs, climate control, property value & local zoning

 (Above) Sweeten homeowner Katy’s garage conversion into an indoor-outdoor room